jowlreach/demo/README.md

 # Currency Converter

+## About the demo
+This project is very simplified, it was done intentionally to save time, during technical interview we can discuss all aspects of it

 ## How to start server
 https://symfony.com/download - install symfony CLI to start server, or put this code in your existing docker setup